Mann-Whitney U Test

 N2= Sample size two

 Ri = Rank of the sample size

-Mann-Whitney U test is used for every field, but in frequently used in psychology, medical/nursing and business.
+Mann-Whitney U test is used for every field, but is frequently used in psychology, healthcare, nursing, business, and many other disciplines.
 For example, in psychology, it is used to compare attitude or behavior, etc. In medicine, it is used to know the effect of two medicines and whether they are equal or not.
 It is also used to know whether or not a particular medicine cures the ailment or not.
 In business, it can be used to know the preferences of different people and it can be used to see if that changes depending on location.

 Statistics Solutions consists of a team of professional methodologists and statisticians that can assist the student or professional researcher in administering the survey instrument, collecting the data, conducting the analyses and explaining the results.